 If you suspect that you are the subject of racketeering investigation, it is imperative that you get an experienced criminal defense lawyer on your side as soon as possible.
 If you are arrested, invoke your right to remain silent and contact your racketeering attorney.

 Challenging the racketeering charges against you can be complex.
 However, your attorney will work to challenge the elements of the offense to obtain an acquittal.
 Some of the more common defenses used to challenge RICO crimes such as racketeering include:

 In some cases, mainly if you are a first-time, non-violent offender, your attorney may be able to secure a plea agreement or pretrial diversion program by working with the prosecutor.

 However, if you are not eligible for a plea agreement or pretrial diversion program, your attorney will closely evaluate the circumstances of your case to determine which defense strategy is most likely to result in a favorable outcome.
 Learn more about which potential defenses could be used in your case when you contact your racketeering attorney in Albuquerque for help.

 Contact Us Now

 Analyzing the specific circumstances of your case is the only way to determine how to best approach your racketeering charges.
-The Federal Defense lawyers at Harrison, Hart & Davis, LLC are ready to help you learn more about your potential defenses.
+The Federal Defense lawyers at Harrison & Hart, LLC are ready to help you learn more about your potential defenses.

 Our Albuquerque federal defense attorneys have the experience and knowledge you need to obtain a favorable outcome.
 Call us (505) 295-3261 or fill out our secure contact form when you are ready to schedule your confidential consultation.